openjdm/openjdm.github.io/book/mental_accounting.md

 scenario than the other.

 ## Second Component: Budgeting
-Mental accounting influences how people budget.
+Mental accounting also influences how people budget.
 Budgeting happens in three ways or levels.
 First, expenditures are grouped into budgets.
 For example, it is common to have separate budgets for food, housing, entertainment, and more.
 Second, wealth is allocated into different mental wealth accounts, and some common ones include checking, saving, and rainy-day.
 Finally, income is divided based on source.
 For example, it can be regular income (i.e. salary) or windfall (i.e. winning the lottery).
-These labeling of money can thus reduce flexibility in how money is spent.
+The labeling of money can thus reduce flexibility in how money is spent.

 The grouping of expenditure into budgets involves two steps: booking